-16. PUBLIC HEALTH COMMUNICATION OHA/ODE Requirements Hybrid/Onsite Plan Communicate to staff at the start of On-Site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease.
-Sample communication templates have been developed and stored in a shared google drive.
-Develop protocols for communicating with students, families and staff who have come into close contact with a person who has COVID-19. • The definition of exposure is being within 6 feet of a person who has COVID-19 for at least 15 cumulative minutes in a day.
-Develop protocols for communicating immediately with staff, families, and the school community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding.
-Provide all information in languages and formats accessible to the school community.
+16. PUBLIC HEALTH COMMUNICATION OHA/ODE Requirements Hybrid/Onsite Plan periodic intervals explair being implemented to po Develop protocols for co the start of On-Site instruction and at ning infection control measures that are revent spread of disease. mmunicating with students, families and polose contact with a person who has Sample communication templates have been developed and stored in a shared google drive.
+COVID-19. • The definition of ex posure is being within 6 feet of a person for at least 15 cumulative minutes in a day. families, and the school 19 is diagnosed in studer mmunicating immediately with staff, community when a new case(s) of COVID- nts or staff members, including a chool or district is responding. ☐ Provide all information in school community. n languages and formats accessible to the